akemin-dayo/make-mb41-osx/README.md

 Simple OpenGL games like VVVVVV and Super Hexagon run fine, but really, don't expect anything too complex from this.
 (I mean, even if it *did* have QECI acceleration, it *is* still a GMA X3100...)

+On a slightly entertaining note, Parallels Desktop 11 (running Windows 10) performs decently, too.
+I actually did not expect this :P

 ###Okay, so how do I use this?

 #### Preparing the installer USB